Downfall

 Two Bodies at the Base of Geronimo

-The first victim is quickly identified as Desirée Wilburton, a brilliant microbiologist working toward her PhD who was studying cacti in the area.
-The second is Susan Marie Nelson, a local high school teacher and wife of preacher Drexel Nelson.
-When Joanna delivers the news of Susan's death to her husband, his reaction is chilling - he displays no grief whatsoever.
+The first victim is quickly identified as Desirée Wilburton, a University of Arizona graduate student and teaching assistant working toward her PhD in microbiology, who had been studying cacti in the area.
+She's young, brilliant, and has no obvious enemies.
+The second is Susan Marie Nelson, a high school teacher and debate coach at a school in Sierra Vista, married to Drexel Nelson, a local preacher.
+When Joanna personally delivers the news of Susan's death to Drexel, his reaction stops her cold - he displays no grief whatsoever.
+Not shock, not denial, not the numb blankness of someone who hasn't processed the words yet.
+Just nothing.
 That's the first red flag.
 There will be many more.

 Rating: 4.0/5 ⭐

-Perfect for: Fans of the Joanna Brady series, readers who enjoy female law enforcement protagonists, anyone who appreciates well-crafted mysteries with dark subject matter handled thoughtfully.
+Perfect for: Fans of the Joanna Brady series, readers who enjoy female law enforcement protagonists in richly drawn settings, anyone who appreciates well-crafted mysteries that don't flinch from dark subject matter.

-Skip if: You prefer starting series from the beginning, or content involving abuse of minors is too difficult.
+Skip if: You prefer starting long series from the beginning, the first-half backstory recapping tests your patience, or content involving sexual abuse of minors is too difficult.

 You Might Also Like